niklasnson/0x68k.github.io/about.markdown

 Hi!
 I’m Niklas Nilsson.
 I'm a software engineer at Ericsson where i write sofware for the gNB (Next Generation NodeB) - in 5G telecom systems.
 I’m interested in finding better ways to build maintainable software in small and efficient teams.

 ##### Leadership
 Positive, team player and communicative leader.
-As a person, I am open, cooperative, extrovert and willing to work with people of different backgrounds and genders.
+As a person, I am open, cooperative, extrovert and eager to work with people of different backgrounds and genders.
+Divercity will in my eyes always be the best building block for a strong team.

 My ambition is to create a work environment where everyone is seen and feels committed to the common goal and everyone have a change to reach their full potential by feeling secure and heard.